superNWHG/dotfiles/README.md

   You can install it by doing `sudo pacman -S firefox`
 - Webcord -
   You can install it using the AUR by doing `paru -S webcord`
-- Whatsdesk -
+- Whatstron -
-  You can install it using the AUR by doing `paru -S whatsdesk`
+  You can install it using the AUR by doing `paru -S whattron`
 - KeepassXC -
   You can install it by doing `sudo pacman -S keepassxc`
 - Zsh vim mode -